GoogleChrome/web.dev/content/path/fast/discover-performance-opportunities-with-lighthouse/index.md

 be fast for everyone.
 The important thing is to stay consistent with the options across audits.

-For example, if you run some audits with **Simulated Fast 3G, 4x CPU Slowdown **throttling enabled and then other times you run audits with throttling disabled, your metrics scores will be significantly lower when you have throttling enabled.
+For example, if you run some audits with **Simulated Fast 3G**, **4x CPU Slowdown throttling enabled** and then other times you run audits with throttling disabled, your metrics scores will be significantly lower when you have throttling enabled.
 You might spend a lot of time trying to figure out why your page is so much slower now, when in reality the only thing that changed was your